akulaiev/RT/README.md

 ```
 Usage: ./RT src/scenes/scene_name skybox_number
 ```
 If the number of skybox is not selected, the default one will be shown.
-To elimit skybox, use '0' as a skybox number parameter.
+To eliminate skybox, use '0' as a skybox number parameter.

 # Controls
 - Use arrows, to move the rendered objects;